The Eggman Principle -- When Eternal Failure is Inevitable

 Some of us are "Eggmen"; people who always try to do something but fail at it.
 Perhaps you succeed at times, but as long as you don't try to make it endure for a long enough time for it to become a common reality, there is always a chance of you always going back to the state of being you were in in the first place.

-Believe it or not, I am a sort of an "Eggman" myself, because there is a certain person I know, who I've been wanting to be with for around 8 years as of writing this article, and regardless of my improvement as a person and of the achievements I made throughout the years, that person does not want me as their partner.
+Believe it or not, I am a sort of an "Eggman" myself, because there is a certain person I know, who I wanted to be with for around 8 years as of writing this article, and regardless of my improvement as a person and of the achievements I made throughout the years, that person does not want me as their partner.
 I've been told a lot of times to just give up, that she's not worth all the suffering I had as a result of communicating with her in our high school years, and yet, there is a certain fire in me that makes me want that person, no matter how much time passes on.

 I'm a rational person; logic would dictate that there are much more suitable women for me that do not need so much of my energies being spent on, in order to "conquer" them.
 However, that person, whom I love so much?
 It might sound dumb, but I've never seen someone so beautiful as her.
 She is the most cat-like person I've ever seen.
 My desire to "conquer" her is probably as strong as Eggman's desire to conquer the world, and create a life of utopia in his own image.